 That said, if you plan on sticking around Belfast then a car may not be necessary.
 Northern Ireland has excellent public transportation within the city!

-If you are interested in more than just a Belfast itinerary renting a car is essential.
+If you are interested in more than just a Belfast itinerary getting your own wheels is essential.

 But no matter what you decide, you’ll have an amazing time exploring this beautiful corner of the world.

 Yes, Uber does exist in Northern Ireland, but only in Belfast!
 So if you’re in and around the city of Belfast you can use your Uber app.

 If you want to explore the outer regions of Northern Ireland you are going to want to have a car.

 How easy is it to get around in Northern Ireland without a car?

 Not having a car in Northern Ireland doesn’t mean you can’t explore the country – it just means getting around becomes a bit more adventurous!